-Common audit findings are unauthorized changes to database entitlements and grants of the $\mbox{\scriptsize DBA}$ role to too many users.
+Common audit findings are unauthorized changes to database entitlements and grants of the \mbox{DBA} role to too many users.

 Preventing unauthorized changes to production environments is important not only for security, but also for compliance as such changes can weaken security and open doors to intruders, violating privacy and compliance regulations.
-Oracle Database Vault SQL command rules enable you to control operations inside the database, including commands such as CREATE TABLE, TRUNCATE TABLE, and CREATE USER.
+Oracle Database Vault SQL command rules enable you to control operations inside the database, including commands such as CREATE TABLE, TRUNCATE TABLE, and DROP TABLE.
 Various out-of-the-box factors such as IP address, authentication method, and program name help implement trusted path authorization to deter attacks leveraging stolen passwords.
 These controls prevent accidental configuration changes and also prevent hackers and malicious insiders from tampering with applications.

 The Oracle Database Vault realms with the mandatory mode enables you to seal off access to application objects, even to those with direct object grants, including the object owner.
 With mandatory realms, you do not need to analyze who has access because this is clear from the list of authorized users.
-You can enable mandatory realms at runtime and use them in response to a cyber threat, preventing all access until the threat has been analyzed.